 Overdrafts occur when there’s not enough money in your account to cover a transaction.
 The best way to avoid overdrafts – and the fees that come with them – is to understand what account options are available that ensure necessary funds are always available to cover purchases.

-When it comes to preventing overdrafts, we’re with you every step of the way, helping you feel supported and empowered with the following options:
+When it comes to preventing overdrafts, we’re with you every step of the way, helping you feel supported and empowered.

 An overdraft fee occurs when you try to spend more money than you have available in your checking account.
 Rather than denying the transaction, the bank will allow the purchase by advancing the funds to cover the purchase, with a nominal charge to your account.